R-macos/vm-scripts-mini-r/README.md

 The last part is the `launch.sh` script telling you how to `ssh` into the newly created instance.
 By adding `--ephemeral` we make sure that this is a throw-away instrance, i.e. all changes will be discarded once the VM is shut down.
-Run the displayed `ssh` command on you host to login into the VM.
+Run the displayed `ssh` command on your host to login into the VM.
 If you setup things correctly, it should give you a shell prompt inside the VM.
+If it asks for a password, then you didn't create `~/.ssh/authorized_keys` properly in the VM (to fix it, run `macosvm` without `--ephemeral` or `./run.sh -p`).
 You can then shut down the VM with `sudo shutdown -h now`.

 Note that you can always shutdown the VM ungracefully by pressing `<Ctrl><C>` in the Terminal